The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 It was hard to concentrate, even with the snakes having slowed their crawls, but she tried to push her attention to the one spot in the middle of her stomach that they hadn’t touched.
 She focused on the rising and falling of her core.

 The snakes’ throbbing slowed.
-Their skin didn’t sear her quite so much.
-She opened her eyes momentarily, but the sight of all the snakes frightened her so much that she closed them again, that her breathing grew uncontrolled, and that the snakes became more agitated.
+Their skin didn’t sear her so hotly.
+She opened her eyes momentarily, but the sight of all the snakes frightened her so much that she closed them again, and she held her breath hard, and the snakes grew more agitated than before.

 Kanna jerked away further.
 She did not want to look.

 With all of her willpower, Kanna turned her head slightly, until she felt the flicking tongue once again.
 She winced.
-She felt a shiver run through her.
-She forced her eyes open and looked at the snake.
+A shiver ran through her.
+She forced her eyes open finally and looked at the snake.

 It hissed at her, as startled as she was herself.
-It was so ugly—its eyes red and pulsing, its mouth open and dribbling with some venomous drool—that Kanna immediately wanted to close her eyes again, but she swallowed and stared.
+It was so ugly—its eyes red and pulsing, its mouth open and dribbling with some venomous drool—that Kanna wanted to snap her eyes closed again instantly, but she swallowed and watched it carefully.
 She was certain it would lash out and strike her right in the face.

 Instead, her vision wavered again.
 She was no longer in the cavern.
 She could hear a new voice.